 We use Normalized Difference Vegetation Index or NDVI maps to assess vegetation health.
 For example, agriculture, forestry, and ecology all use it.

 In general, NDVI uses two properties to quantify healthy vegetation.
 It uses near-infrared (NIR) because vegetation strongly reflects it.
 And it also uses red light, because plants strongly absorb it.
 For this same reason, this is why our eyes see vegetation as the color green.

 Now that you have a bit of background on NDVI, let’s go through all the steps on what you need to create NDVI maps in ArcGIS.

 How to create NDVI maps in ArcMap

-Step 1: Enable Image Analysis Toolbar
+Step 1.
+Enable Image Analysis Toolbar

-Enable the Image Analysis Toolbar (Windows > Image Analysis).
+First, enable the Image Analysis Toolbar (Windows > Image Analysis).
 The image analysis window will be displayed in ArcMap.

-Step 2: Check Scientific Output Properties
+Step 2.
+Check Scientific Output Properties

 For Worldview-2 imagery, under the NDVI tab – the red band is “band 5” and the NIR band is “band 7”.